A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Why It Matters

-Operating leases influence your business’s financial commitments and must be considered when assessing its overall strength.
+Operating leases influence your business’s financial commitments and must be considered when assessing its strength.

 Their absence might obscure a crucial aspect of your business’s financial standing.